SwarmArch/chronos/hdk/cl/developer_designs/cl_chronos/README.txt

 This template requires each task be mapped to a read-write (RW) portion followed by a read-only (RO) portion.
-The RW portion can only access the data belonging to the task's locale, while the RO portion can read any arbitrary read-only data.
+The RW portion can only access the data belonging to the task's object, while the RO portion can read any arbitrary read-only data.

 e.g,: For SSSP, the RW portion corresponds to reading current distance to the